Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                     - This will add another security rule permiting the specific ip address

-- Azure Identity protection - Detect suspiscious signins
+- `Azure Identity protection` - Detect suspiscious signins - more user specific
-- Azure privilidged identity protection - Azure AD toles and Azure resources
+- `Azure privilidged identity protection` - Azure AD roles and Azure resources - more about granting privilidged access to a user
-- Azure just-in-time VM access
+- `Azure Securty center` - lets you configure just-in-time VM access